 Conferral of degrees

 The College confers degrees in August, December, and May of each year.
-Commencement is in May.
-Degree recipients in August and December are recognized at, and invited to attend, the May ceremony.
+The commencement ceremony is in May.
+Degree recipients of the previous August and December are recognized at, and invited to attend, the May ceremony.

 VII.
 Financial Obligations